-The Document Object Model is an official recommendation of the World Wide Web Consortium (W3C).
-It defines an interface that enables programs to access and update the style, structure,and contents of XML documents.
-XML parsers that support the DOM implement that interface.
+The Document Object Model (DOM) is an official recommendation of the World Wide Web Consortium (W3C).
+It defines an interface that enables programs to access and update the style, structure, and contents of XML documents.
+XML parsers that support DOM implement this interface.

-You need to move parts of the document around (you might want to sort certain elements, for example)
+You need to move parts of an XML document around (you might want to sort certain elements, for example).

-You need to use the information in the document more than once
+You need to use the information in an XML document more than once.

 When you parse an XML document with a DOM parser, you get back a tree structure that contains all of the elements of your document.
 The DOM provides a variety of functions you can use to examine the contents and structure of the document.

 The DOM is a common interface for manipulating document structures.
-One of its design goals is that Java code written for one DOM-compliant parser should run on any other DOM-compliant parser without changes.
+One of its design goals is that Java code written for one DOM-compliant parser should run on any other DOM-compliant parser without having to do any modifications.

 Node − The base datatype of the DOM.

 Element − The vast majority of the objects you'll deal with are Elements.

 Attr − Represents an attribute of an element.

 Text − The actual content of an Element or Attr.